kalibera/rprotect/README.md

 Still, the tool reports some false alarms as any bug-finding tool.
-In the interest of prevention of further PROTECT errors, it might yet still be advisable to ``fix'' some ``false alarms'' by making the code conform to the rules suggested above, like in the following example.
+In the interest of prevention of further PROTECT errors, it might yet still be advisable to "fix" some "false alarms" by making the code conform to the rules suggested above, like in the following example.
 The reports usually have multiple lines per C function where issues are found, such as (from `curl` code)